Skip to main content

 str

-Unique identifier for this pattern in the ReasonBlocks pattern store.
-You can use pattern_id to look up or reference the pattern in the dashboard.
-Empty string if the pattern was not persisted (e.g., transient monitor-generated guidance).
+Identifier for this pattern in the rb-api pattern store.
+Empty string if the pattern was not persisted (e.g. a transient monitor-derived steering text).

 fields